Personal and stakeholder pensions are private pensions that you arrange yourself. Some employers offer them as workplace pensions.

 You usually get tax relief on money you pay into a pension.

 Check that your pension scheme is registered with HM Revenue and Customs (HMRC) for tax relief.
-Personal pension providers must also be registered with the Financial Conduct Authority (FCA), stakeholder pensions with the Pensions Regulator.

 You can get help with choosing the right pension scheme.

-When you can get your pension
+When you get money from your pension

-You should contact your pension provider when you want to take your pension.
+Contact your pension provider when you want to take your pension.